jib1337/writeups_public/HackTheBox/HTB_Solidstate/README.md

 The machine is running SSH, a HTTP server on port 80, and there are some other ports open - 25, 110, 119 and 4555.

 ### 2. Enumeration
+Check out the website first.
+It is a HTML template called "Solid State" with a couple of pages, and also a "contact" form.
+I check for SQL injection, try sending some links and inspecting requests in the proxy, and don't find anything.
+I also dirbust the site every which way and don't find anything.
-Firstly check out and get the version for smtp/pop3 as nmap wasn't able to do it.
+Next, check out and get the version for smtp/pop3 as nmap wasn't able to do it.
 ```bash
 msf5 auxiliary(scanner/smtp/smtp_version) > run